hcaumo/Ripple/README.md

 Installation

+DynamoDB:

+    Set a Dynamo DB name: WalletData, with primary key: Address

 AWS Lambda Installation:

     Upload to Lambda: Upload each individual zip file generated in "dist" folder to your AWS Lambda function using the latest Node.js Lambda architecture after this commands:

 In each folder:

+Write your MNEMONIC in the AWSGenerateWallet
+Write your Private Key in all the other folders
+All Lambdas less Deposit and Math must have the name of your dynamoDB.

     1. npm run prebuild
     2. npm run esbuild